getmeemaw/meemaw/docs/docs/getting-started.md

 The next step is to **create a wallet** for this user.
 Just click on "Generate Wallet", and everything will happen magically behind the scenes.
 A wallet will be generated in concert between the client and the server through the MPC-TSS process.
 Note that there is an obvious potential improvement here: you could automatically create a wallet at sign up!

 Once the wallet is created, we have one last step we need to take before being able to send a transaction: **add some funds to our wallet**.
 Otherwise, obviously, there will be nothing to send...
 One way to get some funds on the Sepolia network is to use a faucet like this one: https://sepolia-faucet.pk910.de/ Just enter the ETH address of your new wallet and "start mining".
+It will take some time, make sure you let it run until you have the minimum required amount, but not more (we don't need much).

 Excellent, now is finally time to **send our first transaction!** Wait the few seconds necessary for funds to arrive in your new wallet, then send the transaction to whatever wallet you wish to make slightly richer 😁 Again, everything will happen magically behind the scenes in concert between the client and the server.
 The transaction will be signed through the MPC-TSS process then broadcast on the blockchain.

+Congratulations, you've made your first transaction using Meemaw 🎉

 ## Understand how it works
 We will check what happens when you click on the button to send an ETH transaction.